 Barthe first gave Management Intensive Grazing (MIG) a trial run at his small place in Mississippi.
 This was before he came back to the family farm in Louisiana back in 1989.

-"They gained like crazy," he recalls.
-As for his neighbors, he says, "They thought I was one crazy Cajun."
+"They gained like crazy," he recalled.
+As for his neighbors, he said, "They thought I was one crazy Cajun."

 1. REST FORAGES